website watertownhistory.org

 forth.
 Every train north carries numbers

-of men going hopefully to the woods, having been lead
+of men going hopefully to the woods, having been lead to believe there is

-to believe there is employment for all at good wages.
-Trains south carry
+employment for all at good wages.
+Trains

-ahead of them and the labor market congested.
+find hundreds ahead of them and the labor market congested.
+Men coming here from the north say the

-men vainly seeking employment in the woods.
+lumbering towns above are full of men vainly seeking employment in the

-Experienced men are offered $16 a month.
+woods.
+Experienced men are offered $16 a

-They formerly received as high as $30 and $35.
-The worst feature of the matter is that many
+$30 and $35.
+The worst feature of the

-of these men are induced to go north by misrepresentations.
+matter is that many of these men are induced to go north by misrepresentations.
 WR

 1898